oracle-livelabs/database/db-23cfree-fundamentals/setup-environment/setup-environment.md

     No need to login right now.
 We are going to change the user's password in the next step.

+    In the lab "Query Duality Views with REST," we will return to this link later and use SQL Developer Web to run some REST calls with OpenAPI.

 ## Task 2: Create database tables